BlockchainCommons/Gordian/README.md

 ## Overview: Gordian Crypto Commons

-To further support our methodologies and protocols, Blockchain Commons has created a number of Gordian reference libraries, which embody our protocols, as well as demo apps and command-line programs.
+To further support Gordian's principles and best practices, Blockchain Commons has created a number of Gordian reference libraries, which embody our specifications, as well as reference apps and command-line programs.

 These are fully described in the [Crypto Commons Overview](https://github.com/BlockchainCommons/crypto-commons/blob/master/README.md).